October Teachers' Workshop

 Strategies for Teaching Students with Visual Impairments

-The NJCBVI will introduce adaptive materials, demonstrate equipment, and suggest strategies that are tailored for the unique and individual needs of our students.
+The NJCBVI will introduce adaptive materials, demonstrate equipment, and suggest strategies that are tailored for the unique needs of our students.

 This symposium is funded by the State of New Jersey, Department of Human Services, New Jersey Commission for the Blind and Visually Impaired.

-Five Professional Development hours will be given at the conclusion of each day.
-Participants may only to attend a one day session.
+Five professional development hours will be given at the conclusion of each day.
+Participants may only attend a one day session.

 Continental breakfast and registration will be held between 8am-9am.
 Lunch is on your own.
 Food is not permitted to be brought into the facility.

 Complete the registration form below.
-Once received, you will be sent an e-mail confirmation with directions to the conference, and an acknowledgement postcard.
-You may attend only one workshop on one day.
+Once received, you will be sent an e-mail confirmation with directions to the conference.
+Please bring the confirmation e-mail with you.

 Register Early – Space is Limited – No Walk-ins Permitted.